 Exit Strategies will review your BSA draft from valuation, economic and business perspectives.
-In a few hours time we can spot issues and make appropriate suggestions.
+We will identify potential problems and make appropriate suggestions.
 We can also educate you on the pros and cons of different pricing approaches, and recommend an approach that’s appropriate for your business, circumstances and budget.

-Most buy-sell agreements (BSA’s) call for one, two or three appraisers to determine value when a trigger event occurs.
-The multi-appraiser approach is more common with larger companies and joint ventures.
-Smaller company BSA’s often name just one appraiser to value the shares at the time of a trigger event.
-We often recommend the “Name One Appraiser and Appraise Now” approach.
-This includes an initial “benchmark” valuation, which takes mystery and fear out of the valuation process for the shareholders, while their interests are still aligned.
+Most buy-sell agreements call for one, two or three appraisers to determine value when a trigger event occurs.
+A multi-appraiser approach is more common with larger companies and joint ventures.
+Small company BSA’s often name just one appraiser to value the shares at the time of a trigger event.
+We often recommend doing an initial “benchmark” valuation, which takes mystery and fear out of the valuation process for the shareholders, while their interests are still aligned.

 Appraise Upon a Trigger Event

-Exit Strategies routinely values company shares upon trigger events.
-We’re either selected after a trigger event occurs or named in the BSA.
+Exit Strategies routinely values company shares upon buy-sell trigger events.
+We can be selected after a trigger event or named in the BSA.

 Some buy-sell agreements call for annual or bi-annual valuations to maintain a current share price.
-Exit Strategies is often named in the BSA to provide valuation services.
+Exit Strategies provides initial valuations and updates.